Technology transfer initiatives

 CTE Next Casa delle Tecnologie Emergenti Torino

-Politecnico di Torino is participating in the project: House of Emerging Technologies of Turin - CTE Next, the goal of which is to implement, in Turin and in close collaboration with the Turin universities, a centre for technology transfer spread out across emerging technologies linked to 5G in vertical sectors that are strategic for the region:
+Politecnico di Torino is participating in the project: House of Emerging Technologies of Turin - CTE Next, the goal of which is to implement, in Turin and in close collaboration with the Turin universities, a geographically distributed centre for technology transfer for emerging technologies linked to 5G in vertical sectors that are strategic for the region:

 • Smart Road (with a focus on self-driving and connected vehicles)